rwebaz/Medcoin-Crypto-Currency-Project/docs/pages/The-Pseudonym.md

 However, because the wallet address that receives and sends the crypto-coin is a piece of default data when queuing a transaction for consensus verification, at least the address of the wallet may be traced back to an originator.

-Enter **The Pseudonym**.
+## Enter The Pseudonym

 The "Dread Pirate Roberts" ...
 Remember him?

 Prison time.

 Mine?
-Robert Hempaz, at least at Coinbase and over at the other social media sites.
+Robert Hempaz, at least over at Coinbase and other social media sites.

-Robert Hempaz, PhD Trichometry™ to be exact.
+[Robert Hempaz, PhD Trichometry™][2] to be exact.

 Shoot 'em on over boys and girls.